metalbear-co/mirrord.dev/content/docs/overview/faq.md

 If you've set `feature.fs.mode` to `local`, try changing it to `localwithoverrides`.

-In the `local` mode is on, all file will be opened locally.
+When the `local` mode is set, all files will be opened locally.
 This might prevent your process from resolving cluster-internal domain names correctly, because it can no longer read Kubelet-generated configuration files like `/etc/resolv.conf`.
 With `localwithoverrides`, such files are read from the remote pod instead.

 ## Why not just use a remote debugger?